 You may be prompted in Facebook Ads Manager to request a manual review.
 This sends your ad through a manual, human review process where an individual determines if your ad follows policy.
 If that person approves your ad, it will begin to deliver immediately.
 Unfortunately, manual review can be spotty and often leaves you in the same place you started.
-If you are not given the option for manual review use Facebook’s Request Review of an Ad form.

 If you are a Facebook Marketing Partner and you can’t get your ad approved through the manual review process, reach out to VIP Support or escalate the disapproval to your Facebook representative.